 The purpose of this question is to make sure that we have not missed any of the respondent's pregnancy outcomes.
-For all outcomes except the woman's first, you must ask the respondent whether there were any pregnancies between the previous pregnancy and the pregnancy that was just referred to.
+The phrasing of the question depends on information you will have entered in Qs.
+215-221.
+For the first pregnancy outcome (row 01), you will ask whether there were pregnancies that occurred before the first pregnancy the respondent mentioned.
+For a single pregnancy or for the first birth of a multiple pregnancy, you must ask the respondent whether there were any pregnancies between the previous pregnancy and the pregnancy about which you had just been asking.
 If the woman tells you there was no other pregnancy, record NO in Q. 222.